luciasalar/collect_tweet_financial_companies/dataDictionary.md

 # files description and data dictionary
+Please always use author_id, tweet_id to match in between the files, company name, account name is only for your reference.

+# tweet files:
 ##all_tweets_finance_health_final.csv  (1,546,567 lines, data from 93 accounts)

 ### description: all the tweets from 93 accounts on the list.